christianmalek/Argard/README.md

     public delegate void GetArguments(ArgumentSetArgs args);

     ```
 4. Pass the args which should be checked on matching to the argument sets.
-Therefore you need to call the *CheckArgs(...)* method of the *Validator*.
+Therefore you need to call the *CheckArgs(...)* method of the *Parser*.
 There are 2 overloadings of.
 The first accepts an string array, the second a string.
 Valid strings could be:

     - **multiply 3.1519 15**
     - **remove someApp.exe someOtherApp.exe yetAnotherApp.exe --quiet**